BekMart/pile_fansite/README.md

 - This would add value to the page, as the user would be able to browse and purchase audio products or apparel from one place.

 ## Testing
-- I tested that this webpage works in both Chrome and Safari.
-Everything worked perfectly fine on Chrome, however the Apple music links wont work in Safari.
-- I confirm that all pages on this website are responsive and look good on all standard sized screens, using the devtools device toolbar.
-- The content of all the pages is readable, consistent in layout and easy to use intuitivaly.
-I have used consistent and contrasting colours throughout the website.
-Each page has a similar layout with the page title in the top centre of the fieldset box and any further headings in the same style.
-All links are clearly labelled and visible.
-- All of the functions work as expected.
-All links go to the correct place and open in seperate windows if the destination is a different website.
-The music videos play when the user clicks on them and they are able to control the volume, mute, pause or view on full screen.
-The form in the contact section works as intended, the user must complete each field correctly, otherwise an indicator will show what they have missed/completed incorrectly.
-Once submitted a webpage is shown with a table containing the information that has been recorded via a CI website.
 <!--How did I test the sites functionality.
 Different browsers. responsive on all screen sizes. each section is readable and easy to use.
 All functions work.
 In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
 Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.